GabrielleEaston/rails_from_scratch_101/README.md

 ## Databases and Migrations

 In Rails, we use migration files to track the evolution of our database over time.
-Previously, when we used Sequelize with Express, we had to reset our database **every** time we made a change to a table.
+Previously, when we used SQL, we had to reset our database **every** time we made a change to a table.
 This works well enough for us in development, but does not work well for production databases.
 Facebook does not drop all of their users each time they want to implement a new feature.

 This is where migration files come in handy.
 A migration will define a specific change to the database, and are kept in a given (ideally chronological) order.
 By using migrations, Rails can keep track of how the database has been changed and what changes still need to happen without having to reset your entire database.